ktorio/ktor-klip/proposals/0004-open-api.md

 The `OpenAPI` return type is imported from the `io.swagger.v3.oas.models` package.
 Since this part of the external Swagger API is already exposed in Ktor, we can continue to use it for processing.

 The `DefaultOpenAPISource` implementation will use a combination of the application's internal state and any model files supplied to some default paths.
-To keep backwards compatability, it will first give preference to the `openapi/documentation.yaml` file, then fallback to the routing API's internal state, combined with the annotation API's output files.
+To keep backwards compatibility, it will first give preference to the `openapi/documentation.yaml` file, then fallback to the routing API's internal state, combined with the annotation API's output files.

 To use multiple model sources, we'll provide some helper implementations:
 - `OpenAPISource.File`: Reads from a file, supplied through resources or the file system.